-Bon Homme School District Business Manager, Gary Kortan, is the contact person responsible for this corrective action plan for this finding.
-Expenditures are compared to budgeted amounts and supplemental budgets will be presented when warranted to the best of our abilities along with budgets being presented with accurate funds.
+Bon Homme School District Business Manager, Gary Kortan, is the contact person responsible for this corrective action.
+Expenditures are compared to budgeted amounts and supplemental budgets will be presented when warranted to the best of my abilities for Board approval.
 I am aware of the finding and will attempt to remedy going forward.